nbelmokhtar/Udacity_AZMLND_Project_1_Optimizing_ML_Pipeline_in_Azure/README.md

 We create and optimize the hyperparameters of a standard Scikit-learn Logistic Regression using **HyperDrive**.
 We also use **AutoML** to build and optimize a model on the same dataset, so that we can compare the results of the two methods.

 We performed 20 runs to find the best hyperparameters using HyperDrive and the highest reported accuracy was **90.72%**.
-Similarly, we reached 55 iterations using the AutoML and the best performing model was 'Voting Ensemble', which achieved an accuracy of **91.77%**.
+Similarly, we reached 55 iterations using the AutoML and the best performing model was **Voting Ensemble**, which achieved an accuracy of **91.77%**.

 ## Scikit-learn Pipeline
 The pipeline architecture consists of optimizing (tuning) the hyperparameters of a logistic regression binary classification model using HyperDrive.
 We start by setting up a training script **'train.py'**, were we create a dataset, train and evaluate a logistic regression model from Scikit-learn.
 Then, we use Jupyter Notebook and Azure ML Python SDK to get the workspace and experiment objects running, and build the training pipeline - from creating a computer cluster, to HyperDrive, to runnning the 'train.py'.